SomeAnticsDev/someantics.dev/src/streams/2022-07-05-zag/transcript.md

 <i class="timecode">[00:52:07]</i> **Ben:** Okay.

 <i class="timecode">[00:52:08]</i> **Segun:** —for the slider.
 So it kind of depends, but I mean, what I'll do is, I'll stick to using the container in this use case.
-So what I'll do is I'll set the role of this element to "slider."
+So what I'll do is I'll set the role of this element to "`slider`."
 Again, these are, like, accessibility semantics in here.
-And then I will set values like the aria-valuemin, which is the minimum value.
-And then we have the aria-valuemax, which is the maximum value.
+And then I will set values like the `aria-valuemin`, which is the minimum value.
+And then we have the `aria-valuemax`, which is the maximum value.
 For now, let's just use 100 in there.

 <i class="timecode">[00:52:40]</i> **Ben:** Mm-hmm.

-<i class="timecode">[00:52:41]</i> **Segun:** And then there's an extra property for accessibility called aria-valuenow, which actually maps to, like, the current value, I mean, of the slider itself.
+<i class="timecode">[00:52:41]</i> **Segun:** And then there's an extra property for accessibility called `aria-valuenow`, which actually maps to, like, the current value, I mean, of the slider itself.

 <i class="timecode">[00:52:55]</i> **Ben:** Okay.
 We can get this directly from our machine, right?